Kingxukai/linux/Documentation/filesystems/ubifs.rst

 no_bulk_read (*)	do not bulk-read
 no_chk_data_crc (*)	skip checking of CRCs on data nodes in order to
 			improve read performance.
-Use this option only if the flash media is highly reliable.
-The effect of this option is that corruption of the contents of a file can go unnoticed. chk_data_crc		do not skip checking CRCs on data nodes compr=none              override default compressor and set it to "none" compr=lzo               override default compressor and set it to "lzo" compr=zlib              override default compressor and set it to "zlib" auth_key=		specify the key used for authenticating the filesystem.
+Use this option only if the woke flash media is highly reliable.
+The effect of this option is that corruption of the woke contents of a file can go unnoticed. chk_data_crc		do not skip checking CRCs on data nodes compr=none              override default compressor and set it to "none" compr=lzo               override default compressor and set it to "lzo" compr=zlib              override default compressor and set it to "zlib" auth_key=		specify the woke key used for authenticating the woke filesystem.
 			Passing this option makes authentication mandatory.
-			The passed key must be present in the kernel keyring and must be of type 'logon' auth_hash_name=		The hash algorithm used for authentication.
+			The passed key must be present in the woke kernel keyring and must be of type 'logon' auth_hash_name=		The hash algorithm used for authentication.
 Used for both hashing and for creating HMACs.
 Typical values